 The Abrams Falls trail offers many scenic overlooks and has a total elevation gain of 340 feet.
 Its highest elevation point reaches 1,710 feet.
 The trail, which is well-maintained and easy to follow, has a total elevation change of approximately 1,800 feet when you add up all of the ascents and descents.
 It is important to

 Hikers traveling this national park trail may see numerous wildlife including white tail deer, elk, fox and black bears.
 Black bears are active in the Abrams Falls area and should never be approached by humans—admire the bears from a safe distance and never feed the bears or any other park wildlife.
 The black bears often are most active in the early morning and late evening hours.

-Although the pool at the base of the falls may look inviting, resist the urge to jump in for a swim or climb on the slippery rocks.
+*Warning: Although the pool at the base of the falls may look inviting, resist the urge to jump in for a swim or climb on the slippery rocks.
 The volume of water rushing over the cliff at Abrams Falls creates extremely strong currents and dangerous undertows.
-In 2006, a strong swimmer that was swimming close to the base of the falls was pulled under by the undertow and his body never resurfaced.
-Recently, Backpacker Magazine listed the Abrams Falls Trail as one of the ten most dangerous hikes in America.
+Backpacker Magazine listed the Abrams Falls Trail as one of the ten most dangerous hikes in America.
 The article indicated that a combination of people drowning, lightning strikes, extreme weather, and the altitude changes as the reason for the #9 ranking.
 Since 1971, there have been a total of 29 deaths on this trail that were water-related.

 Be sure to wear sturdy hiking boots with ankle supports.
 The nature trail is uneven and at times a bit rocky; it’s not difficult but the trail earns its moderate hike rating.